There shall be a minimum of seven (7) Members external to Cornell (3-year term, renewable).

 Steven Greenberg, Managing Partner – Triphammer Ventures

-Steven Greenberg has over 20 years of operating and investing experience, having closed 30+ equity, debt, and M&A transactions totaling ~$5 billion.
-He is also the Founder and Managing Partner of Fox Meadow Capital Partners, a PE and infrastructure investment and advisory firm.
+Steve has over 20 years of operating and investing experience, having closed 30+ equity, debt, and M&A transactions totaling ~$5 billion.
+Steve currently serves as the Managing Partner of Triphammer Ventures, an independent venture capital fund serving the Cornell alumni community and investing from seed stage through late stage pre-IPO.
+Previously, he was Founder and Managing Partner of Fox Meadow Capital Partners, a PE and infrastructure investment and advisory firm.
 Prior to that, he was a General Partner and top performer at Clarity Partners, an $800M PE fund, and a Vice President and top performer at Clarity’s predecessor, Rader Reinfrank & Co., a $100M TMT venture capital fund.
 While at Clarity, Steve founded ImpreMedia, which he built into the largest Spanish language newspaper company in the US as CFO/EVP of Corporate Development.
 Steve has also worked in investment banking and as a developer and investor in energy and utilities.
 He has a JD from Stanford, an MBA from Cornell, and a BS with distinction from Cornell’s College of Engineering.
-Steve teaches Advanced Private Equity at Cornell’s Johnson Graduate School of Management and serves on the advisory council of the Cornell Program in Infrastructure Policy (CPIP).
+From 2008 to 2019, Steve taught Advanced Private Equity For Cornell at both the College of Engineering and the Johnson Graduate School of Management, and since 2014 he has served on the advisory council of the Cornell Program in Infrastructure Policy (CPIP).